gajus/eslint-plugin-flowtype/.README/rules/require-readonly-react-props.md

 ### `require-readonly-react-props`

-This rule validates that React props are marked as $ReadOnly.
+This rule validates that React props are marked as `$ReadOnly`.
 React props are immutable and modifying them could lead to unexpected results.
-Marking prop shapes as $ReadOnly avoids these issues.
+Marking prop shapes as `$ReadOnly` avoids these issues.

 The rule tries its best to work with both class and functional components.
 For class components, it does a fuzzy check for one of "Component", "PureComponent", "React.Component" and "React.PureComponent".
 It doesn't actually infer that those identifiers resolve to a proper `React.Component` object.